nikramakrishnan/freetype-site/docs/ft2-base_interface.md

   }
 ```

-To loop over all valid values for &lsquo;face_index&rsquo;, use something similar to the following snippet, again without error handling.
-The code accesses all faces immediately (thus only a single call of &lsquo;FT_Open_Face&rsquo; within the do-loop), with and without named instances.
+To loop over all valid values for `face_index`, use something similar to the following snippet, again without error handling.
+The code accesses all faces immediately (thus only a single call of `FT_Open_Face` within the do-loop), with and without named instances.
 ```
   ...
   FT_Face  face;